-- · establish a code of conduct for its directors, senior executives and employees; and - disclose the code or a summary of the code.
+- (a) have and disclose a code of conduct for its directors, senior executives and employees; and - (b) ensure that the board or a committee of the board is informed of any material breaches of that code.

-The Board has adopted a formal Corporate Code of Conduct.
+The Board has adopted a formal Corporate Code of Conduct (the Code).
 A copy of the Code is made available to all employees of the Company and is also available from the Corporate Governance section of the Company's website.

 This Code expresses certain basic principles that the Company, Directors and employees should follow in all dealings related to the Company.
-They should show the highest business integrity in their dealings with others, including preserving the confidentiality of other peoples' information, and should conduct the Company's business in accordance with relevant legislation and principles of good business practice.
+They should show the highest business integrity in their dealings with others, including preserving the confidentiality of other peoples' information and should conduct the Company's business in accordance with relevant legislation and principles of good business practice.

-The Company encourages the reporting of unlawful and unethical behaviour, and protects those who report breaches in good faith.
-The Corporate Code of Conduct provides protection to whistle-blowers, as required by the Corporations Act 2001.
+The Company encourages the reporting of unlawful and unethical behaviour and protects those who report breaches in good faith.
+The Code protects whistleblowers, as required by the Corporations Act 2001.